 supersekrit.
 Here's how you'd write your Sauce Connect Proxy startup command:

 You can use this option multiple times in a row:

-For more information, see Best Practice: Handling Authentication and Using Environment Variables for Authentication Credentials.
+For more information, see Using Environment Variables for Authentication Credentials.

 The security of Sauce Connect Proxy communication to both the Sauce Labs API and the virtual machine hosting your tests in the Sauce Labs cloud is managed through public key certificates.

 For connection to the API, Sauce Connect Proxy uses certificates issued by certificate authorities, which are are integrated into the operating system of the machine where Sauce Connect Proxy is running.

 For connection to the Sauce Labs virtual machines, the certificate presented by the tunnel endpoint is signed by public certificate authorities.